 The California spiny lobster season is upon us!
-Historically the season opens the Saturday at 6 am before the first Wednesday in October, and this year, that fell on October 3rd and closes on March 17.
-Though I have never fished for lobster before, I do know where they hang out in San Diego.
+Historically, the season opens on Saturday at 6 a.m. before the first Wednesday in October; this year, that falls on September 29 and closes on March 22, 2024.
+Lobster cards, which cost $11.62 and are due by April 30, 2023… more information is below.)
+Though I have never fished lobster, I know where they hang out in San Diego.

 Let’s now take a look!